 Client sends Add property command with

-Repository checks whether it knows a node with id
+Repository checks whether node id

-. -
+cmd-1. -

 -